Engfathiu01/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit: This script display the contents list of the current directory.
 2-Bring me home: This script changes the working directory to the user’s home directory.
 3-listfiles: This script display current directory contents in a long format
 4-listmorefiles: This script display current directory contents, including hidden files starting with "."
+5-listfilesdigitonly: This script display current directory content -Long format
+-with user and group IDs displayed numerically
+-And hidden files (starting with .)